 Column Headings #

 Smart Stacking enables users to define how multi-word column headers are displayed.
-For example, a column titled “Since Inception” can be formatted as “Since / Inception” by using Smart Stacking to insert a line break or separator between the two words.
+For example, a column titled “Since Inception” can be formatted as “to Date” by using Smart Stacking to insert a line break or separator between the two words.

 To configure Smart Stacking: